danielperna84/hass-wh-triggers/README.md

 The following steps have been taken to make this tool fairly safe to use:
 - A valid username and password are required
-- WebAuthn is a strict requirement as well (limiting usage to registered devices)
+- [2-Factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) is a strict requirement
 - Registering a new user requires a manually created registration token
 - Clients failing to authenticate / register will be banned after a configurable amount of failed attempts for a configurable amount of time
 - No API-level access to Home Assistant is required (only the public, but secret, webhooks are called)